MichaelCade/90DaysOfDevOps/Days/day86.md

 ### Offsite backup to S3

-With Kopia we can through the UI it seems only have one repository configured at a time.
-But through the UI we can be creative and basically have multiple repository configuration files to choose from to achieve our goal of having a copy local and offsite in Object Storage.
+With Kopia we can through the UI it seems only to have one repository configured at a time.
+But through the UI we can be creative and have multiple repository configuration files to choose from to achieve our goal of having a copy local and offsite in Object Storage.

 The Object Storage I am choosing to send my data to is going to Google Cloud Storage.
-I firstly logged into my Google Cloud Platform account and created myself a storage bucket.
+I firstly logged into my Google Cloud Platform account and created a storage bucket.
 I already had the Google Cloud SDK installed on my system but running the `gcloud auth application-default login` authenticated me with my account.

 ![](Images/Day86_Data16.png)